aristath/aether-site-exporter-providers/assets/src/utils/README.md

 # Utilities

-Shared utility functions and helpers for the Aether plugin.
+Shared utility functions and helpers for the Altolith plugin.

 ## Overview